Christian Values Enrichment Days

 AIMS: To give Year 11 a taste of college life and explore ideas for their future.

-CHRISTIAN VALUES: Hope
+CHRISTIAN VALUES: Hope, wisdom

 ACTIVITIES: Year 11 attend Runshaw College.
 They select various subjects and courses to explore which interest them and then take part in these as taster sessions.

-CHRISTIAN VALUES: Hope
+CHRISTIAN VALUES: hope, wisdom, endurance

 Year 11